asnelt/mnistvit/README.md

 # Python package mnistvit

-A PyTorch implementation of a vision transformer (ViT) for training on MNIST.
-The ViT architecture and learning parameters can be configured.
-For training, the package provides well performing default parameters.
-For testing, cross entropy loss and accuracy can be evaluated.
+A PyTorch-only implementation of a vision transformer (ViT) for training on MNIST, achieving greater than 99% test accuracy with default parameters and without any data augmentation.
+The ViT architecture and learning parameters can be configured easily.
 Code for hyperparameter optimization is provided as well.

 ## Requirements

 The package requires Python 3.10 or greater and additionally requires `torch` and `torchvision`.
+The ViT itself requires `torch` only.
 For hyperparameter optimization, additionally `ray[tune]` and `optuna` are required.

 ## Installation